 The New River Gorge National River was created in 1978 and was designated as the New River Gorge National Park and Preserve in 2021.
 It stretches for 53 miles from Hinton to Fayetteville through Summers, Raleigh and Fayette Counties.
 The park’s boundaries include former coal mining and railroad towns, farms, camps, campgrounds, and three state parks.
 The New River, one of the world’s oldest rivers, flows in a northward direction from western North Carolina to West Virginia, forming the New River Gorge, an area of dramatic landscapes and center of outdoor tourism.

 The National Park Service (NPS) – New River Gorge National Park and Preserve (NERI) received funding under the Great American Outdoors Act Legacy Restoration Fund of 2020 for park improvements.
 A list was compiled by NERI staff of 41 structures, consisting of 20 Non-Historic and 21 Historic properties that are candidates for demolition under this funding award.
 Any potential effects to Federally-owned historic structures require survey, evaluation and review under Sections 106 and 110 of the National Historic Preservation Act.
-The project team of Bratslavsky Consulting Engineers, Inc. (BCE) and Aurora Research Associates LLC (ARA) was selected to perform an historic resource survey and National Register evaluation of the 41 structures, as well as historic preservation treatment recommendations for those and an additional 13 structures within the Thurmond Historic District.
+The project team of Bratslavsky Consulting Engineers, Inc. (BCE) and Aurora Research Associates LLC (ARA) was selected to perform an historic resource survey and National Register evaluation of the 41 structures, as well as historic preservation recommendations for those and an additional 13 structures within the Thurmond Historic District.
 The historic resource survey was conducted in accordance with the West Virginia State Historic Preservation Office’s (WVSHPO) National Register and Architecture/History Survey Manual (June 1, 2016 draft).

 ARA conducted the field survey in June 2022 and completed 32 West Virginia Historic Property Inventory (HPI) forms encompassing 35 structures.
 Seven properties were found to already have been demolished.
 Three historic properties had previously been listed or determined eligible for listing in the National Register of Historic Places (NRHP).
 An additional five properties were determined to be potentially eligible for the NRHP.
 The remainder of the surveyed properties were determined to be ineligible for the NRHP due to age, lack of significance and/or lack of integrity.